rsvancara/metrichammer/README.md

 # MetricHammer
-A carbon line protocol test suite that can be used to simulate load for thousands of diamond clients.
+A carbon line protocol test suite that can be used to simulate load masquerading as  a diamond client.

 ## Requirements
 Requires Python 3+